SW-g16/sw/documentation/domain-modelling.md

 *We are currently having technical issues with the actual process of inferencing.
 This section outlines what we want to infer*

-### Trivial Inferences
+### Initial Trivial Inferences

-These inferences should be trivial but enrich our dataset.
+These inferences are trivial but enrich our dataset,
-We start with these before considering more sophisticated inferences.
+    helping us construct human-friendly dataviews
+    as well as providing us useful variables we can reference when computing statistics later on.

-    x votes * on y -> ( x is a Voter , y is a Bill ) y is processed by z -> ( y is a Bill , z is a VotingAssembly ) ( x votes * on y , y is processed by z ) -> ( x is a Voter , y is a Bill , z is a VotingAssembly, x votes in z )
+    x votes * on y -> ( x is a Voter , y is a Bill ) y is processed by z -> ( y is a Bill , z is a VotingAssembly ) ( x votes * on y , y is processed by z ) -> ( x is a Voter , y is a Bill , z is a VotingAssembly, x votes in z ) x is member of p -> (x is a Voter , p is a Party )

+### Voter Age Issue

+Voters have a birthday and VoteEvents have a date.

 ## Appendix